Manchester & London Investment Trust : Transaction in Own Shares | MarketScreener

 Transaction in Own Shares

-The Company announces that, on 1 September 2021, the Company purchased 5,189 ordinary shares of £0.25 at a price of 580.3218 pence per share.
+The Company announces that, on 7 September 2021, the Company purchased 22,206 ordinary shares of £0.25 at an average price of 584.4 pence per share.
 These shares will be held in Treasury.

 The above total voting rights figure may be used by shareholders as the denominator for the calculations by which they will determine whether they are required to notify their interest in the Company under the FCA’s Disclosure Guidance and Transparency Rules.